Guide to Credit Card Travel Insurance

 • Auto rental collision damage coverage which provides reimbursement up to the actual cash value of the vehicle for theft and collision damage for most rental cars in the U.S and abroad

-This card is currently offering new members 60,000 bonus points (worth $750 when redeemed for travel through Chase Ultimate Rewards) after spending $4,000 within the first three months of card membership.
-Ongoing rewards earning includes 5X total points on all travel purchased through the Chase Ultimate Rewards portal; 3X points on dining, including eligible delivery services and takeout; 3X points on online grocery purchases (excluding Target, Walmart and wholesale clubs); 3X points on select streaming services; 2X points on travel purchases; and 1X point on all other purchases.
+This card is currently offering new members 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
+Ongoing rewards earning includes 5X total points on all travel purchased through Chase Travel; 3X points on dining, including eligible delivery services and takeout; 3X points on online grocery purchases (excluding Target, Walmart and wholesale clubs); 3X points on select streaming services; 2X points on travel purchases; and 1X point on all other purchases.

 CardName